gosborn/invoice-app/README.md

 This project uses rspec for test cases.
 Run by typing `rspec` to recursively run all test suites.

 To examine test coverage, run `COVERAGE=true rspec` to utilize [simplecov](https://github.com/colszowka/simplecov), which generates a coverage report.
+This is located at coverage/index.html and can be viewed in a web browser.